Ford Falcon (XT): Engines

 Engine capacity was now officially quoted in litres rather than cubic inches.

 Production & replacement

 After a production run of 79,290 vehicles the XT Falcon was replaced by the XW Falcon in June 1969.
-The XT name would be reused in 2002 on the entry-level model of the BA Falcon.
+The XT model designation would be reused for the entry-level model of the BA Falcon which launched in 2002, replacing the Forte version on the previous AU model.